CDCgov/cdc-open-viz/packages/CDC-Maps/README.md

 ## Contributing

+To get started working on this repository, follow these steps:
+1. Clone the repo and do an `npm install`.
+2. Then do `npm i -g react && npm i -g react-dom`.
+  * This installs `React` and `ReactDOM` globally.
+Because this is a library, having them as direct dependencies causes issues so we will link them.
+3. Inside the repo folder, do `npm link react && npm link react-dom` which will give us access to these libraries without having to install them.
+4. Simply run `npm start` and it will open the project in development mode.
+5. To create an actual built version of the library for testing, run `npm run build`
+6. To test the package out locally inside a different project, after building you need to [link your local version](https://docs.npmjs.com/cli/link) of the package to that codebase.

+**Submitting a Pull Request**
-Contributions from outside users are welcome.
+Contributions from users are welcome.
 If you are not an approved contributor, you will have to [fork this repository](https://help.github.com/articles/fork-a-repo) and submit a pull request that way.

 All comments, messages, pull requests, and other submissions received through CDC including this GitHub page may be subject to applicable federal law, including but not limited to the Federal Records Act, and may be archived.
 Learn more at http://www.cdc.gov/other/privacy.html.